< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

 In 1950, Charles Stokes was elected to the Washington state legislature from the 37th District in central and southeast Seattle, becoming the first black legislator from King County.
-The only black legislator before him was Owen Bush, who took office in 1889.
+The only black legislator before him was William Owen Bush (1832-1907), who took office in 1889.
 In 1968, Charles Stokes was appointed judge to King County District Court, again becoming the first black person to serve in this position.

 Charles Stokes was born in Fredonia, Kansas, and raised in Pratt, Kansas.
 He attended a vocational high school in Topeka after dropping out of school for several years.
 He returned to Pratt to complete his high school education.
 While attending Kansas University, he worked as a custodian in a sorority house and played in a dance band to support himself.